vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Citibank to do some financial transactions.
 I finished at 2:02 PM.
 I then went to Trader Joe's to get groceries, finishing checkout at 2:14 PM.
 Finally, I went to Udupi Palace and got a spinach masala dosa.

+## Thursday June 10

+In the evening, I went to the Laundry Room, a laundromat on Sacramento Street, to do my regular laundry.
+I started at around 7:35 PM.
+I took the load out a little after 8 PM.
+I wore a KN95 mask while in the laundromat and while walking on Sacramento Street, but not for the rest of the journey.